sainz1407/UOA-downloader/README.md

 * `--list`: Display available groups and members.

 **Example:**
-For specify groups :
+For specific groups :
 ```bash
 python UOAdl.py --resver 20240208141636 --groups sakurazaka46
 ```
-For specify members :
+For specific members :
 ```bash
 python UOAdl.py --resver 20240208141636 --members 129 130
 ```

-This will download images for members in the group and members from server date "20240208141636".
+This will download images for members in the group and members from asset version "20240208141636" you can leave it blank for default asset version.

 **Disclaimer:**